whetstoneresearch/doppler-indexer-rs/docs/DECODING.md

 ### Synchronization Barrier

 The eth_call decoder waits for raw eth_call collection catchup to complete before starting its own catchup phase.
 This is coordinated via a `oneshot` channel (`eth_calls_catchup_done_rx`).
 After the decoder's catchup completes, it signals back via `decode_catchup_done_tx` to allow the transformation engine to proceed.
 This prevents deadlocks where the engine might be waiting for decoded data that hasn't been produced yet.

+During catchup, the eth_call decoder passes `None` for `transform_tx` to avoid a different deadlock: the transformation engine is blocked waiting for the decoder's barrier signal and won't read from the channel, so sends could block forever.
+Instead, the engine reads the decoded parquet files directly during its own catchup phase.

 ### Incremental Decoding